bracketcode-applications/exploring-terraform/README.md

-# terraform-demo
+# Terraform Demo
-General example of Infrastructure as Cloud (IaC) using Terraform and AWS.
+General example of Infrastructure as Cloud (IaC) using Terraform.